CSCI 150

 Final Course Grade

+Any student seeking accommodation in relation to a recognized disability should inform me at the beginning of the course.
 It is the policy of Hendrix College to accommodate students with disabilities, pursuant to federal and state law.
 Students should contact Julie Brown in the Office of Academic Success (505.2954; brownj@hendrix.edu) to begin the accommodation process.
-Any student seeking accommodation in relation to a recognized disability should inform the instructor at the beginning of the course.

 Diversity and Inclusion

-Hendrix College values a diverse learning environment as outlined in the College’s Statement on Diversity.
+Hendrix College values a diverse learning environment as outlined in the College's Statement on Diversity.
 All members of this community are expected to contribute to a respectful, welcoming, and inclusive environment for every other member of the community.
-If you believe you have been the subject of discrimination please contact Dean Mike Leblanc at leblanc@hendrix.edu or 501-450-1222 or the Title IX Coordinator Jennifer Fulbright at titleix@hendrix.edu or 501-505-2901.
-If you have ideas for improving the inclusivity of the classroom experience please feel free to contact me.
+If you believe you have been the subject of discrimination please contact Dean Donna Eddleman at eddleman@hendrix.edu or 501-450-1222 or the Title IX Coordinator Jennifer Fulbright at titleix@hendrix.edu or 501-505-2901.
 For more information on Hendrix non-discrimination policies, visit hendrix.edu/nondiscrimination.